GabyUSTC/lds-homepage/content/authors/kaizhang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Kai Zhang is a Master student in LDS.
+Kai Zhang is a PhD student in LDS where he is supervised by Prof. Xiang Wang and Prof. Xiangnan He.